hominoids/SBC_Case_Builder/README.md

 - Paper, Folded - complete
 - Standard MB SBC Adapters & io plates - completed
 	+ SSI-EEB, SSI-CEB, ATX, Micro-ATX, DTX, Flex-ATX, Mini-DTX, Mini-Itx, Mini-ITX Thin, Mini-STX, Mini-STX Thin
-- Standard MB Cases - completed
+- Standard MB Cases - complete
 	+ SSI-EEB, SSI-CEB, ATX, Micro-ATX, DTX, Flex-ATX, Mini-DTX, Mini-ITX, Mini-ITX Thin, Mini-STX, Mini-STX Thin, Nano-ITX, NUC, Pico-ITX
-- Sheet Metal, Folded
+- NAS - panel_nas complete
+- Rack - 1U and 2U complete
+- Stacked Levels
 - Sliding
 - Cylinder
 - Free Form
-- NAS
-- Rack
+- Sheet Metal, Folded
 - CNC Cases

 All case data is stored in the json file sbc_case_builder.json with the accessory data stored in a separate file structure in sbc_case_builder_accessories.cfg.
 An accessory group name for a given case is stored as part of the case data in the json file.
 This allows for the reuse or sharing of an accessory set by different cases and can be used to manage groups of accessories.